Two Pints of Lager and a Packet of Crisps set to return

 Bawdy noughties sitcom Two Pints of Lager and a Packet of Crisps could be back for another round…

-Will Mellor, who played lascivious car mechanic Gaz in the BBC comedy, has revealed that he has been talking to series creator Susan Nickson and that “we’re hopefully going to try and get a Two Pints special going”.
+Will Mellor, who played lascivious, football-obsessed car mechanic Gaz in the BBC comedy, has revealed that he has been talking to series creator Susan Nickson and that “we’re hopefully going to try and get a Two Pints special going”.

+- The return of Gavin & Stacey is the biggest news in British comedy for a decade – and the biggest responsibility

+- Sheridan Smith confirms she won’t be in Gavin and Stacey Christmas reunion episode

 Mellor said the idea had been inspired by the messages he has been receiving from fans since Two Pints began a repeat run each night on UKTV channel Gold.

-“Recently, since Two Pints came back [to Gold], people have been messaging me about how much they miss the show and how much it was part pf their growing on Instagram and Twitter, saying ‘please bring it back for a special or do something’,” said Mellor in an Instagram post of his own.
+“Recently, since Two Pints came back [to Gold], people have been messaging me about how much they miss the show and how much it was part of their growing up… saying ‘please bring it back for a special or do something’,” said Mellor in an Instagram post.

 “We’ll I’ve been listening, and reading your messages, and I think we’re going to get a Two Pints special off the ground.